 -

-In the IPs section, enter the BGP Neighbor's IP address.
+In the IPs section, enter the BGP Peer IP address.

 -

-In the Routing section, define the BGP routing behavior for your network:
+In the Policy section, define the BGP routing behavior for your network:

 -

-The Advertise options lets you configure how the Socket advertises the BGP routes for this neighbor:
+The Advertise options lets you configure how the site advertises the BGP routes for this neighbor.

 -